Join Regular Classroom : Visit ClassroomTech

 console.log(isInteger(NaN)); // Output: false (NaN is not an integer)

-method is the most straightforward and recommended way for this purpose, as it specifically checks for integers and works consistently across different JavaScript implementations.
+All three methods mentioned above can be used to determine if a number is an integer in JavaScript.
+The Number.isInteger() method is the most straightforward and recommended way for this purpose, as it specifically checks for integers and works consistently across different JavaScript implementations.

 number.toFixed(digits)

-is an optional parameter specifying the number of decimal places you want in the resulting string.
-If digits
+Here, number is the number you want to format, and digits is an optional parameter specifying the number of decimal places you want in the resulting string.
+If digits is not provided or is 0, toFixed() will return the number formatted as an integer (no decimal places).

-Let’s see some examples of using toFixed()
+Let’s see some examples of using toFixed():

 const number1 = 3.14159;